 |Table 2.
 Cash flow financial metrics for two investment cash flow streams.
 The results for all metrics except ROI are based entirely on net cash flow figures from Table 3.
 ROI alone is sensitive to the magnitudes of individual cash inflows and outflows each year.|

-Investment 1 has a higher net cash flow ($100) than Investment 2 ( $95).
-However, the difference is only 5% of Investment 1's five-year net cash flow.
+Investment 1 has a higher net CF ($100) than Investment 2 ( $95).
+However, the difference is only 5% of Investment 1's five-year net.
 The decision maker will have decide if this advantage is large enough to matter.
-Nevertheless, in terms of net cash flow, Net Cash flow is one point in favor of investment 1.
+Nevertheless, the net CF results are one point in favor of investment 1.

 Net present value (NPV)

 It is easy to see in Table 3 and in the image above that Investment 2 has the "early returns," while Investment 1 shows the larger returns later in the five-year period.
 This difference is highlighted when both investments are evaluated as Net present value (NPV), a direct measure of the "time value of money."
 When the cash flow streams are viewed as discounted cash flow (using an 8% discount rate), it is no surprise that Investment 2 has a higher NPV ($59.51) than Investment 1 ($52.36).
 The Net present value results are a strong point in favor of investment 2.

 Net present value (NPV) for investment 1 is calculated as follows:

 NPV = ∑ FVj / (1+ i )n for j = 0 to n

 FVj for each yearly period j = Net cash flow for the period